Smoothed Quantile Regression with Large-Scale Inference: Abstract

 \section{Abstract}

-Quantile regression is a powerful tool for learning the relationship between a scalar response and a multivariate predictor in the presence of heavier tails and/or data heterogeneity.
-In the present paper, we consider statistical inference for quantile regression with large-scale data in the ``increasing dimension" regime.
-We provide a comprehensive study of a convolution-type smoothing approach to achieving an adequate approximation to computation and inference for quantile regression.
-The ensuing estimator, which we refer to as {\it{conquer}}, turns the non-differentiable quantile loss function into a twice-differentiable, globally convex, and locally strongly convex surrogate, which admits a fast and scalable Barzilai-Borwein gradient-based algorithm to perform optimization, and a Rademacher multiplier bootstrap method for statistical inference.
-In the theoretical investigations of the conquer estimator, we establish nonasymptotic error bounds on the Bahadur-Kiefer linearization, from which we show that the asymptotic normality of the smoothed quantile regression estimator holds under a weaker requirement on the dimension of the predictors than needed for the exact quantile regression estimator.
+Quantile regression is a powerful tool for learning the relationship between a response variable and a multivariate predictor while exploring heterogeneous effects.
+In this paper, we consider statistical inference for quantile regression with large-scale data in the ``increasing dimension" regime.
+We provide a comprehensive and in-depth analysis of a convolution-type smoothing approach that achieves adequate approximation to computation and inference for quantile regression.
+This method, which we refer to as {\it{conquer}}, turns the non-differentiable quantile loss function into a twice-differentiable, convex and locally strongly convex surrogate, which admits a fast and scalable Barzilai-Borwein gradient-based algorithm to perform optimization, and multiplier bootstrap for statistical inference.
+Theoretically, we establish explicit non-asymptotic bounds on both estimation and Bahadur-Kiefer linearization errors, from which we show that the asymptotic normality of the conquer estimator holds under a weaker requirement on the number of the regressors than needed for conventional quantile regression.
+Moreover, we prove the validity of multiplier bootstrap confidence constructions.
 Our numerical studies confirm the conquer estimator as a practical and reliable approach to large-scale inference for quantile regression.
+Software implementing the methodology is available in the \texttt{R} package \texttt{conquer}.